Junior Department - Reception to Year 6

 The Cobham Free School (CFS) junior department (Reception to Year 6) opened as a one form entry primary school in September 2012 following a successful bid in wave 2 of the government's Free School Programme.
 Opening in a small Gospel Hall, with just three infant classes, it has now has cohorts up to Year 6.
 The junior school moved to the Old Police Station site on Portsmouth Road, Cobham in November 2013; the building was re-designed and refurbished to provide excellent educational facilities.
 The expansion to become a two form entry school in September 2021 has resulted in a further move to the smart, new Main School site, where the upper juniors have their own wing and have access to the specialist facilities.
 The lower school (Reception to Year 2) has remained in the lovely, nurturing environment provided by the Old Police Station.

-The department is led by Mrs Rolfe, Head of Junior, who is supported by Mrs Grenander, Deputy Head.
+The department is led by Mrs Rolfe, Head of Junior, who is supported by Mrs Grenander, Deputy Head and Mrs Hodgetts, Assistant Head for Lower School.
 The staff teaching team are experienced and highly qualified practitioners.
-Pupils from reception upwards have specialist lessons in Music, French and PE.
+Pupils from reception upwards have specialist lessons in Music and PE.
+Year 5 and 6 have specialist French lessons.

 Since opening, the school has achieved success in national assessments.
 This includes achieving 100% in the phonics check twice and being in the top 10% nationally for progress in 2016 for Reading and Mathematics.
 In 2019 100% of KS2 pupils reached the expected level in both Reading and SPAG.
 83% of these pupils reached the expected level in Reading, Writing and Mathematics against the National Average of 65%.